-For anyone who loves boiling-hot showers, we’ve got news for you: Lukewarm water is the way to go.
-As inviting as it may seem, hot water strips away your skin's natural oils, leading to drier, flakier skin.
-This is especially troubling if you have dermatological issues or are fighting dry winter skin.
+Scalding water lovers, we’ve got some news for you: Hot water temps strip away your skin's natural oils and can cause drier, flakier skin.
+This is especially troubling if you have dermatological issues or are dealing with dry skin in winter.

 Invest in a Shower Filter